baberlevi/sc18_notes/17_national_resource_infrastructure.md

 * announced may '18 to make nationwide building on regional networks (gpn, tacc-learn, nysernet)
 * now called the nrp (was prp), new $2.5mm nsf grant

+## OSG (compute)
+* distributed teams of people & resources
+* collaborations across science & CI
+* e.g. ligo, iceccube, cms (showed pie of those projects using resources across diff institutions)
+* OSG federated resources, distributed high throughput computing
+    * ccollaboration between IT, SW, and science orgs
+* continuous operation since 2006, at 200K x86 cores now
+* (no osg dots on the map for iowa)
+* open to collaboration to anybody with data, storage, compute, or researchers
+    * user-support@opensciencegrid.org
+* support LIGO: 55% of OSG enabled LIGO CPU hours are in europe
+    * generally touches a given file ~100 times, so data caching is important
+    * so they setup a cache in amsterdam (able to leverage the fiona to get it there)
+* want as many data sources included as possible, open to all of science
+*